MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 1. Select **OK**.

 1. Review the updated root hint server in the list, when you're ready select **OK**.
+You'll notice the name server has a trailing dot (.).

 ---